Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Results

 The top panel shows interior mass vs time,

-The colorbar is arranged so that the white line follows a mass $M_{1000}$, which is the mass interior to $1000\rm{AU}$ at the end of the simulation.
+The edge of a clump is poorly defined, so to avoid murky clump edge definitions we adopt a fiducial radius of $1000$AU and fiducial mass, $M_{1000}$, the mass within that radius at the final snapshot.
+The colorbar is arranged so that the white line follows a mass $M_{1000}$.
 It should be noted that this is not, strictly speaking, a Lagrangian surface, since there is substantial flux both in and out of this surface.
 It does show that the mass is assembled at the center of the core rapidly during the singularity, and then remains relatively constant.

 The middle panel shows the normalized relative accretion rate: